PureHolisticWellness lotus logoPureHolisticWellness

 Rich in catechins (antioxidants that take on free radicals)

-Rich in EGCG, which can help protect and restore cells
+Rich in EGCG, which may help support cell protection and renewal

-May have anti-inflammatory actions to calm inflamed skin
+May have anti-inflammatory properties that help calm the appearance of inflamed skin

 How to Use: